There is a lot to be said for the simple pleasure of a picnic. But it is the simplicity of the picnic where so many get it wrong.

 Keep Picnic Food Warm or Hot

 The same goes for keeping food hot or warm.
-Not all hot picnic food is bbq and a winter picnic on a sunny day is always a lovely idea.
+Not all hot picnic food is BBQ and a winter picnic on a sunny day is always a lovely idea.

 Prevent Food From Being Squashed

 Layer food items in a bag using a small, lightweight chopping board placed between layers of food.
-It will create a kind of shelf and prevents things from collapsing on each other.
+It will create a kind of shelf and prevent things from collapsing on each other.
 Sliding a chopping board vertically between items to keep them separated and the bag rigid also works well.

 Choose Your Picnic Spot Wisely